JonathanLee2020/JonathanLee2020/README.md

 - 📫 You can reach me via **jonathanlee882@gmail.com**

-- ⚡ Fun fact **I am the top contributor on the Ghost of Tsushima Wiki Page**
+- ⚡ Fun fact: **I am the top contributor on the Ghost of Tsushima Wiki Page**

 <h3 align="left">Languages and Tools:</h3>